intersystems/iknow/README.md

 #### On Mac OS

 Decide the minimum version of Mac OS that the wheel will support.
 Ensure that the iKnow engine, ICU, and Python were built with support for this version.
-Python distributions from https://www.python.org/downloads/mac-osx are the best to use for building extensions, as they tend to be the distributions that are maximally compatible with different Mac OS versions.
-The following directions assume a minimum version of Mac OS X 10.9, but you can adapt them to suit your needs.
+Python distributions from https://www.python.org/downloads/mac-osx are the best for this situation, as they tend to be the distributions that are maximally compatible with different Mac OS versions.
+The following directions assume a minimum target version of Mac OS X 10.9, but you can adapt them to suit your preferences.

 1. Open a command shell in the directory `<repo_root>/modules/iknowpy`.

 2. Build the wheel.
-If you do not specify MACOSX_DEPLOYMENT_TARGET or --plat-name, then the minimum supported Mac OS version defaults to that of the Python distribution used to build the wheel.
+If you do not specify `MACOSX_DEPLOYMENT_TARGET` or `--plat-name`, then the minimum supported Mac OS version defaults to that of the Python distribution used to build the wheel.

    ```Shell
    export MACOSX_DEPLOYMENT_TARGET=10.9